sdsz20142087/my-academic-page/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I am an graduate student of Computer Science at Boston University and a full-stack developer with interests in software development, system architecture, and distributed system.
+I am a graduate student of Computer Science at Boston University and a full-stack developer with interests in software development, system architecture, and distributed system.

 In October 2020, I published my academic paper BELT: A Pipeline for Stock Price Prediction Using News (IEEE Big Data 2020, first author, regular paper).